ksmith0813/next-swr/README.md

 # NEXT SWR App

-A webapp which utilizes the Next.js framework, SWR, Ant Design, and tailwind.css
+A React app that utilizes the Next.js framework, SWR, GraphQL, and tailwind.css